 There has been discussion between BBC - Richard Bradbury and the proponents regarding the Note in Page 5.

 Rogers - Edward O'Leary raised some queries about L4S and its association with the traffic delay.
-He also enquried about the use of Ipsec, to which Ericsson -Thorsten Lohmar replied that, this hasn’t yet being studied so far.
+He also enquried about the use of Ipsec, to which Ericsson -Thorsten Lohmar replied that, this hasn’t yet been studied so far.

 Following this, there were discussions regarding exception sheet, wherein the Chair suggested the group to not have exception sheet for this study to ensure the topics related to Rel 17 are closed on time.